Posted March 2nd, 2020 at 12:02 pm by Dan Musick

 Complications stemming from half-baked torsion springs

 About a week later, I was recalled to the same job to correct the same problem.
 As I analyzed the door, I concluded that the spring had lost another turn of tension in the short time since I had been there.
 At that point, I had to replace the spring to avoid the same problem from recurring.
-The original spring on this reasonably new door was half-baked.
+The original torsion spring on this reasonably new door was half-baked.

-Importance of baking the torsion springs properly
+The importance of baking torsion springs properly